Stereotactic surgery: Procedure

 Modern stereotactic planning systems are computer based.
 The stereotactic atlas is a series of cross sections of anatomical structure (for example, a human brain), depicted in reference to a two-coordinate frame.
 Thus, each brain structure can be easily assigned a range of three coordinate numbers, which will be used for positioning the stereotactic device.
 In most atlases, the three dimensions are: latero-lateral (x), dorso-ventral (y) and rostro-caudal (z).

 The stereotactic apparatus uses a set of three coordinates (x, y and z) in an orthogonal frame of reference (cartesian coordinates), or, alternatively, a cylindrical coordinates system, also with three coordinates: angle, depth and antero-posterior (or axial) location.
 The mechanical device has head-holding clamps and bars which puts the head in a fixed position in reference to the coordinate system (the so-called zero or origin).
 In small laboratory animals, these are usually bone landmarks which are known to bear a constant spatial relation to soft tissue.
 For example, brain atlases often use the external auditory meatus, the inferior orbital ridges, the median point of the maxilla between the incisive teeth. or the bregma (confluence of sutures of frontal and parietal bones), as such landmarks.
 In humans, the reference points, as described above, are intracerebral structures which are clearly discernible in a radiograph or tomograph.
-In newborn human babies, the "soft spot" where the coronal and sagittal sutures meet (known as the fontanelle) becomes the bregma when this gap closes.
+In newborn human babies, the "soft spot" where the coronal suture and sagittal suture meet (known as the anterior fontanelle) becomes the bregma when this gap closes(usually between 7-18 months).

 Guide bars in the x, y and z directions (or alternatively, in the polar coordinate holder), fitted with high precision vernier scales allow the neurosurgeon to position the point of a probe (an electrode, a cannula, etc.) inside the brain, at the calculated coordinates for the desired structure, through a small trephined hole in the skull.

 Currently, a number of manufacturers produce stereotactic devices fitted for neurosurgery in humans, for both brain and spine procedures, as well as for animal experimentation.